jhpyle/docassemble/_docs/config.md

   madlibs: docassemble.base:data/questions/examples/madlibs.yml
 {% endhighlight %}

+A `dispatch` directive is a lookup table; it must be structured as a [YAML] dictionary where the keys are shortcut names and the values are interview names.

-In this example, the URL shortcuts `/start/legal` and `/start/madlibs` are enabled.
+In the above example, the URL shortcuts `/start/legal` and `/start/madlibs` are enabled.

 In addition, when you define the [`dispatch`] directive, your users can see a list of available interviews by going to the URL `/list` on